 I won’t share all the details here, but if you’d like to know more about the trip that gave our family the passion and joy we have in giving to our favorite global ministries, click here.

-Our Favorite Ministries – Giving Tuesday and How You Can Help
+Our Favorite Ministries – Joy of Giving Tuesday and How You Can Help

 We love both World Vision and Compassion International – in fact, we sponsor three children through the two ministries.
 And we love it because through child sponsorship your actually develop a relationship.
 There is great joy in actually connecting and seeing the way our small effort is making a difference in not only that child’s life but in ways that bless their family and their community.
 Click on the links my sidebar to sponsor a child today.